Ginn Library staff are available to help you with all aspects of your capstone project.

 - MALD, MA, LLM, GMAP, and MIB capstones are automatically accepted upon submission.

-- GMAP students-- please contact Piper Chapman in the GMAP office to alert him to your capstone submission.
+- GMAP students-- please contact Piper Chapman in the GMAP office to alert her to your capstone submission.

 - GBA independent study capstones may be uploaded once a final passing grade has been received by your advisor.